adeschen/SignatureHeatmap/README.md

 The __BasalClassicalHeatmap__ package enables Basal-like/Classical
-classification of pancreatic tumor samples by generating a heatmap.
-There is three different lists of genes available in the __BasalClassicalHeatmap__ package: the original list from Moffitt et al. 2015; the updated list from Miyabayashi et al. 2020 and the list from
+classification of pancreatic tumor samples by generating heatmaps using transcriptomic data.

+There is three different lists of Basal-like/Classical genes available in the __BasalClassicalHeatmap__ package: the original list from Moffitt et al. 2015; the updated list from Miyabayashi et al. 2020 and the list from